awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-eventbridge-events.md

 EventBridge supports the following three Systems Manager capabilities as targets of an event rule:
 + Running an Automation workflow
 + Running a Run Command Command document

+  Events are emitted on a best effort basis\.
 + Creating an OpsCenter OpsItem

 For suggested ways you might use these targets, see [Systems Manager target type examples](monitoring-systems-manager-targets.md)\.